ericsonga/APCSAReview/_sources/Unit9-Inheritance/topic-9-6-polymorphism.rst

 ..	index::
     single: polymorphism

 **Polymorphism** is a big word that you can break down into "poly" which means many and "morphism" which means form.
 So, it just means many forms.
-In Java it means that the method that gets called at **run-time** (when the code is run) depends on the type of the object at **run-time**.
+In Java it means that the method that gets called at **run-time** (when the code is run) depends on the *type* of the object at run-time.

 This is simliar to a toddler toy that has pictures of animals and when a handle is pulled an arrow spins.
 When the arrow stops the toy plays the sound associated with that animal.